KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 **Core Glyphic Sequence:**
 `⚫ ↔ ♾ → 🕊️ → 🌳⇅ → ⊙`
-*(From the bifurcal polarity of Aion and Khaon, Spirit stirs the motion of emanation, unfolding the dual Tree of Emanation — the Biospiral — toward the Embodied World-Node.)*
+*(From the bifurcal polarity of Aion and Khaon, Spirit stirs the Motion of Emanation, unfolding the bifurcal Tree of Emanation — the Biospiral — toward the Embodied World-Node.)*

 ---